kiwi-23/philippa/README.md

 # Philippa
-<p><b>An artistic exploration of a philosophical inquiry regarding the worth of a person’s life, inspecting the grounds of moral status and mapping it onto a logical framework to build an intelligent system that is capable of measuring morality.</b></p>
+<p><b>An artistic exploration of a philosophical inquiry regarding the worth of a person’s life, inspecting the grounds of moral status and mapping it onto a framework where logic meets morality.</b></p>

+<a href="https://mya-kiwi.com/project/philippa">visit the project</a>

 <br>
 <h2>Abstract</h2>